J-Noel1523/gittest/README.md

 #JerryNoel
-This is Jerry Noel's test app
+This is Jerry Noel's test app.